-3) Click Save.
+3) Click Save to save the settings.

 2.3 Configuring MAC Filtering

 To complete MAC Filtering configuration, there are two steps.
 First, add MAC Filtering entries to the MAC Filtering List.
 Then configure the filtering rule for these entries.

 In case MAC Filtering causes access problems to the currently connected devices, it's recommended to add and verify the MAC Filtering entries first before configuring the filtering rule.